The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: The degeneration of the multi elliptic-localized solutions

-To illustrate the above situation more clearly, we provide some special examples.
+To illustrate the above situation more clearly, we provide the following special examples.
 Firstly, we consider the $\cn$-type background case with $l=0$.
-For choosing $z_1=K'+\frac{K}{3}\ii$, it is easy to verify that $z_1$ satisfies the case (i) and equation \eqref{eq:v-asy-R-1}.
-Plugging $l=0$, $\alpha=1$, $k=\frac{1}{100}$, $c=1$ into equation \eqref{eq:mKdV-solution-xi-1}, we obtain a soliton in Figure \ref{fig:cn-1b-k}(a).
-Comparing Figure \ref{fig:cn-1b-k}(a) with Figure \ref{fig:cn-1b-3d}(a) drawn by the modulus $k=\frac{1}{2}$ with the same parameter $z_1=K'+\frac{K}{3}\ii$, we know that when the modulus $k$ changes from $\frac{1}{2}$ to $\frac{1}{100}$, the value of $v^{[1]}(x,t)$ in equation \eqref{eq:v-asy-R-1} tends to zero but the peak would not vanish, which provide a vividly description for the above analysis in case (i) and equation \eqref{eq:v-asy-R-1}.
+By choosing $z_1=K'+\frac{K}{3}\ii$, it is easy to verify that $z_1$ satisfies the case (i) and equation \eqref{eq:v-asy-R-1}.
+Plugging $l=0$, $\alpha=1$, $k=\frac{1}{100}$, $c=1$ into equation \eqref{eq:mKdV-solution-xi-n-1}, we obtain a soliton in Figure \ref{fig:cn-1b-k}(a).
+Comparing Figure \ref{fig:cn-1b-k}(a) with Figure \ref{fig:cn-1b-3d}(a) drawn by the modulus $k=\frac{1}{2}$ with the same parameter $z_1=K'+\frac{K}{3}\ii$, and we know that when the modulus $k$ changes from $\frac{1}{2}$ to $\frac{1}{100}$, the value of $v^{[1]}(x,t)$ in equation \eqref{eq:v-asy-R-1} tends to zero but the peak would not vanish, which provide a vividly description for the above analysis in case (i).

 Then, we consider the $\dn$-type background case.
 Letting $z_1=\frac{K'}{2}+\ii\frac{2K}{5}$, we could verify that it satisfies the case (ii) and equation \eqref{eq:v-asy-R-2}.
-Plugging $l=\frac{K'}{2}$, $\alpha=1$, $k=\frac{2}{100}$, $c=1$ into equation \eqref{eq:mKdV-solution-xi-1}, we draw this solution in Figure \ref{fig:cn-1b-k}(b).
-Comparing with Figure \ref{fig:dn-1b-3d}(a) drawn by the modulus $k=\frac{9}{10}$, we find that the small peak in Figure \ref{fig:dn-1b-3d}(a) gradually disappear in Figure \ref{fig:cn-1b-k}(b), when the modulus $k$ changes from $\frac{9}{10}$ to $\frac{2}{100}$.
+Plugging $l=\frac{K'}{2}$, $\alpha=1$, $k=\frac{2}{100}$, $c=1$ into equation \eqref{eq:mKdV-solution-xi-n-1}, we draw this solution in Figure \ref{fig:cn-1b-k}(b).
+Comparing with Figure \ref{fig:dn-1b-3d}(a) drawn by the modulus $k=\frac{9}{10}$, we find that the small peak in Figure \ref{fig:dn-1b-3d}(a) gradually disappears in Figure \ref{fig:cn-1b-k}(b), when the modulus $k$ changes from $\frac{9}{10}$ to $\frac{2}{100}$.
 Furthermore, the amplitude is getting smaller and smaller with parameter $\lambda_1$ turning to zero.
 Thus, as $k$ changes from $\frac{9}{10}$ to $\frac{2}{100}$, the function $u^{[1]}(x,t)$ tends to be constant $\alpha=1$ with the peak disappearing.
-This phenomenon confirms the above-mentioned analysis of condition (ii) and equation \eqref{eq:v-asy-R-2}.
+This phenomenon confirms the above-mentioned analysis of case (ii).